docksal/docksal/docs/content/stack/images-versions.md

 You may notice that there are two versions of the same, e.g.:

 ```
-docksal/nginx:1.15
+docksal/nginx:1.21
-docksal/nginx:1.15-1.0
+docksal/nginx:1.21-1.2
 ```

-As described above `...-1.0` means image version here. `docksal/nginx:1.15` will always refer to the latest available image version.
-Right now `docksal/nginx:1.15` is the same as `docksal/nginx:1.15-1.0`, but should we release `docksal/nginx:1.15-1.1`, and `docksal/nginx:1.15` would refer to `docksal/nginx:1.15-1.1`, while `docksal/nginx:1.15-1.0` would still exist for backwards compatibility.
+As described above `...-1.2` means image version here. `docksal/nginx:1.21` will always refer to the latest available image version.
+At some point, `docksal/nginx:1.21` is the same as `docksal/nginx:1.21-1.2`, but should we release `docksal/nginx:1.21-1.3`, and `docksal/nginx:1.21` would refer to `docksal/nginx:1.21-1.3`, while `docksal/nginx:1.21-1.1` would still exist for backwards compatibility.

 Having this latest image tag is a convenient shortcut, but in stacks that are delivered with Docksal, the exact version will always be used to avoid a situation when the newer image version was not pulled to your local.